 Alternatively, if they’ve picked one for themselves, have them talk to the people- even if you don’t think it’s the right fit for them.
 Remember, they’ll be living there.
 The more comfortable they are with the staff, the better they will do.

-Let the senior do what they want to
+2. Let the seniors do what they want to

 Following up on the second point, you must let your parents decide.
 From their eating habits, schedules, and day-to-day needs, they should be able to do it.
 Of course, if they’re unreasonable, you can always ask the staff to make sure that they take their medication.